WHY A WAFFLE?

 Why a Waffle?

 You know the kind—clean edges, golden crisp, symmetrical.
+Typically frozen and bland.

-But somehow… they still tasted amazing.
+My waffles were fugly, but… they still tasted amazing.

 That stuck with me.

-A symbol of this strange, non-linear, beautifully wonky path I’ve walked.
+Waffle over time, became something more than its original intent.
+But I keep it as a symbol of this strange, non-linear, beautifully wonky path I’ve walked.

 Waffle is the shape of my nervous system relearning safety.

 It’s the bite-sized experiments I’ve run to stay alive.
+To learn another weird lay about how I respond and react.

-Because I’d rather be real than symmetrical.
+Because I’d rather be myself more than anything else.

-This work—this site—is my experiment.
+This work—this site, my classes, the music, the art—is my experiment.

 If your waffle came out weird too, you’re in the right place.